 1. Therapy

-Therapies like Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR) are especially helpful.
+Therapies like Cognitive Behavioral Therapy for anxious attachment style, as well as Dialectical Behavior Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR) are especially helpful.
 A licensed therapist can guide you through identifying and reshaping emotional responses.

 2. Self-Awareness